Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-p12.md

 Next we will be request to enter our `user` password.

-This is the password that we will use to access the user account on the Node that will administer the Node.
+This is the password that we will use to access the user account on the node that will administer the node.

 You should write this password down in a safe place with a [note](/validate/resources/nodectl-notes) that states that we will use this password any time we issue a `nodectl` command, preceded by the `sudo` command (super user do).
-The `sudo` command will challenge us for our password before allowing the `nodeadmin` user to access `root` (administrative) privileges on your Node.
+The `sudo` command will challenge us for our password before allowing the `nodeadmin` user to access `root` (administrative) privileges on your node.

 You will **not** see the password or `*` while entering your password.
 This is a Linux level security feature.